 15. Duplicate Without User-Selected Canonical

-Google found duplicate or near-duplicate content across multiple URLs, but no canonical tag was implemented to indicate the preferred version.
-Google is deciding for you — and it may not choose the URL you’d prefer.
+Google found duplicate or near-duplicate content across several URLs and no canonical tag telling it which one you prefer.
+So Google picks for you — and it won’t always pick the URL you’d want ranking.

-16. Duplicate — Google Chose Different Canonical Than User
+16. Duplicate — Google Chose a Different Canonical Than You

-This is a direct conflict signal: you’ve set a canonical tag, but Google has overridden it and indexed a different URL as authoritative.
-Google treats canonical tags as hints, not directives.
+This is a direct conflict.
+You set a canonical tag; Google overrode it and indexed a different URL as the authoritative one.
+Google treats canonicals as hints, not commands, and when it disagrees, it’s telling you the signals on your site contradict your stated preference.

-Pages flagged here were crawled and found to redirect to another URL.
-These shouldn’t appear in your sitemap or be linked internally.
+These URLs were crawled and found to redirect elsewhere.
+They shouldn’t appear in your sitemap or in internal links.

 18. Indexed, Though Blocked by Robots.txt